GoodBotCo/GoodBotCo.github.io/_posts/2017-05-13-semantic-ui-simple-form-wrapper.md

 ---
-title: Custom Simple Form wrapper for Semantic UI components
+title: Adding support for Semantic UI Forms and Components with Simple Form
 published: true
 ---

 We recently moved away from Bootstrap to [Semantic UI](https://semantic-ui.com) at SupportBee, and I personally really enjoyed that change.
-It had very usable UI components, and the grid system was way better, offering a simple classes that read like simple English.
-Overall, I personally felt that I could spin up a new page real fast with Semantic.
+It had very usable UI components, and the grid system was way better, offering simple classes that read like simple English.
+Overall, I felt that I could spin up a new page real fast with Semantic.

 Assuming that you have Semantic UI and [Simple Form](https://github.com/plataformatec/simple_form) setup in your project, here is the Simple Form initializer to work with Semantic.
 Replace the code in `config/initializers/simple_form.rb`, with the code below.